Jacob-Stevens-Haas/seattle/README.md

 1. Open Anaconda prompt (Helps to use PowerBroker Admin sometimes)
 1. create a virtual environment (read requirements.txt or environment.yml)
 1. Run `pip install -e .` from the project directory.
+1. Test that everything is copacetic with `python -m unittest test/test.py`

 ## Prerequisites
 * A basic knowledge of python (how to import modules, assign variables)